patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/typography/typography.md

   </GridItem>
 </Grid>

-Note that use of the [text component](/components/text) will automatically apply the proper line height and spacing according to the specified text style.
+Note that use of the [text](/components/text) and [title](/components/title) components will automatically apply the proper line height and spacing according to the specified text style.